fbpx

-If there’s one good thing to come out of the endless lockdowns and restrictions on where we can go and what we can do, it’s that more families are discovering the joys of walking with their children.
-And Yorkshire is the perfect place to do it, from short but inspiring city walks around York to circular routes around nature reserves like Askham Bog, Moorlands and RSPB Fairburn Ings to rugged adventures in the Yorkshire Moors, Dales and Coast.
+Yorkshire is the perfect place for a family walk, from short but inspiring city strolls around York to circular routes around nature reserves like Askham Bog, Moorlands and RSPB Fairburn Ings to rugged adventures in the Yorkshire Moors, Dales and Coast.

 When the stars align, there’s no better way to hang out as a family: exercise, fresh air, time to chat and look around.
 But, speaking from experience with our own three kids, it’s all too easy for it to end in tears because you’ve forgotten someone’s gloves or the route is just too long for little legs and you forgot the buggy.
-Here are our top tips for a successful family walk in Yorkshire (or anywhere else you’d like to explore).
-Please note – government guidance should be followed at all times when it comes to exercising and heading out for a walk.
+Here are our top tips for a successful family walk in York (or anywhere else you’d like to explore).

 1. Choose the right walk near York!